rtbrick/bngblaster/docsrc/sources/access/monkey.rst

 ------

 Monkey testing allows testing a BNG for robustness.
 If enabled, it will randomly kill sessions using different methods.
-For PPPoE sessions, it may restart sessions without a termination request or PADT (e.g. CPE power outage), gracefully with LCP terminate request, flaps IPCP (IPv4) and IP6CP (IPv6) independently, and many more.
+For PPPoE sessions, it may restart sessions without a termination request or PADT (e.g. CPE power outage), terminate them gracefully via LCP terminate request, flap IPCP (IPv4) and IP6CP (IPv6) independently, and more.
 This works similarly for IPoE by flapping DHCPv4 and DHCPv6 sessions.

 Monkey testing must be enabled per access function and starts automatically per default, which can be changed using the monkey-autostart option.
 It is